-The telecom industry has been one of the most fervent adopters of IT over the last 20 years, managing the rhythm of technological disruption to ensure better customer connection.
+The Telecom Expense Management (TEM) industry has been one of the most fervent adopters of IT over the last 20 years, managing the rhythm of technological disruption to ensure better customer connection.
 As robotics, machine learning, and artificial intelligence (AI) begin to fundamentally transform the way companies provide their services in an on-demand economy.
 Telcos needs to revisit some of its long-held operating values.

 With innovative technology, new telcos are implementing Robotic Process Automation (RPA), and they need to evaluate their existing IT infrastructure and application systems because of their business priorities.